kijin/pinboard-api/README.md

 Currently, all features of API v1 are supported.
 However, this library has not been tested extensively, so caution is advised when using it on important data.

 This library requires PHP 5 with the cURL extension.
-SimpleXML must also be enabled.
+SSL support must be enabled.
+This library also requires SimpleXML, which is enabled by default in most PHP 5 installations.

 This library is released under the liberal [MIT License](http://opensource.org/licenses/MIT).